The Botanical Society of America seeks applications for the Graduate Student Dissertation Award in Phylogenetic Comparative Plant Biology.

 The award of up to $10,000 may be used to support equipment and supplies, travel for research and to attend meetings, and for summer support.
 It is anticipated that the award will be made annually.
 Applicants and their advisors must be members of the Botanical Society of America and are advised to join the BSA if they are not already members, to facilitate the application process.
 International students are welcome to apply.
 Graduate students must have advanced to candidacy or be at a comparable stage in their doctoral program.

 Applications should be written in the form of a proposal that describes the motivation for the research and how the proposed research is related to the student’s overall dissertation project.
 Proposals should include a cover page with the applicant’s name and abstract (500 words or less).
 This should be followed by the proposal body, limited to a maximum of 5 single-spaced pages in total (including figures), followed by separate references.
-The proposal body should include background information, methods (this section limited to 1 page maximum, of the total), a clear statement of the significance of the possible outcomes, and a statement (200 words or less) addressing how the applicant or their work contributes to broadening participation and inclusivity in botany and the BSA, and a brief budget.
-Two letters of reference are required, including a letter from the student’s research supervisor.
+The 5 single-spaced page proposal should include: background information, methods (this section limited to 1 page maximum of the total), a broader impacts statement (200 words or less) addressing how the work has the potential to benefit society (examples include improving educational outreach, public engagement, and broadening participation), a budget and timeline.
+One letter of reference from the student’s research supervisor is required.
 Applicants and their advisors must both indicate clearly how the proposed research differs in a substantial manner from the research program of the advisor.
+The letter of support can be directly uploaded by the student applying or may be emailed by the advisor to firstname.lastname@example.org.

 Applications will be evaluated by the Comparative Plant Biology Award Committee.
 Evaluation criteria include the relevance to advancing research in plant comparative biology, and evidence that the award will allow the graduate student to undertake an independent research project.
 They also include the motivation for the research, the clarity of the research hypothesis, the explanation of the methods to be used, and the connection between the objectives and design of the research.
 Awards will be made through institutional offices of sponsored research.
 Overhead costs are not permitted to be deducted, and applicants or their advisors are responsible for confirming with their institutions that this arrangement is possible before applying.
 Funds should be spent within two years; any unused funds will revert to the Society at the end of three years.
 It is expected that some portion of the work will be published as a peer-reviewed paper in American Journal of Botany.
 As an extra benefit, the journal will cover Open Access publishing costs.